The best mountain biking trails near Bend to hit once the weather and crowds cool.

 North Fork of Tumalo Creek

 The higher elevation of the North Fork Trail provides mountain bikers with a cooler alternative on warm fall days.
-The trail begins at the base of Tumalo Falls and climbs steeply until level with the creek above the falls.
-The more gradual climb follows a series of waterfalls through old growth forest to Happy Valley.
-In the summertime, this section can be ridden with mosquitos (and hikers), but the population(s) taper out by early fall.
+The trail begins at the base of Tumalo Falls and climbs steeply until it is level with the creek above the falls.
+The more gradual climb follows a series of waterfalls through old-growth forests to Happy Valley.
+This section can be ridden with mosquitos (and hikers) in the summertime, but the population(s) taper out by early fall.
 The loop descends via the Farewell Trail, which begins with a circuitous route back through the forest before transitioning into somewhat technical switchbacks near the bottom.

 Distance: 7-mile loop